Answers to frequently asked questions.

 Do you offer local installations?

-Yes, we are working on offering an option for local installation, please contact us for specific details.
+Yes, we offer an option for local installation, please contact us for specific details.

 Do you need admin/superuser access to my database?